Sammckay12/spike_kompas/README.md

 - Run 'npm install' in project root directory
 - Run 'npm start' to run the local server

-Or experience online directly at [Heroku](https://vast-earth-43716.herokuapp.com/)
+Or experience online directly on [Heroku](https://vast-earth-43716.herokuapp.com/)